French deficit drive draws safe-haven flows

 At an auction last week, France sold Treasury bills with negative yields for the first time, a feat the Agence France Tresor debt management agency repeated on Monday.
 It sold 7.6 billion euros of three-month, six-month and one-year paper -- all with yields of less than zero.

-Despite the prospect of being repaid less than they invested, buyers put in total bids worth nearly three times the amount sold, signaling strong demand for the paper.
+Despite the prospect of being repaid less than they invested, buyers put in total bids worth nearly three times the amount sold, signalling strong demand for the paper.

 BNP Paribas economist Dominique Barbet said the government was putting public finances on course to meet its deficit targets, cementing France's place among the strongest euro zone borrowers and setting it apart from Italy and Spain.